wrayjustin/yaids/README.md

 To process an exiisting PCAP file, use the following basic options: `yaids -r <path/to/pcap/file> -y <path/to/compiled/yara/rules>`.

 ### Options
-You can obtain more information from the help message by running: `yaids --help`
+You can obtain more information from the help message by running: `yaids --help` or `man yaids`
 ```
 YAIDS -- 0.0.1
         Yara as an Intrusion Detection System / Yet Another Intrusion Detection System